Charles Palmer: In The Beginning

 The early 1900s would see the population of this small village grow to a town with more than 40,000 residents.
 Palmer shipyard would be the backbone of the working community and would become the one most single source of employment in Jarrow.
-However, sadly in later years to come (the great depression early 1930’s) this fact would lead to an almost living death for the workforce of this now large town.
+However, sadly in later years to come (the great depression the early 1930’s), this fact would lead to an almost living death for the workforce of this now large town.

-I recommend a visit to the family website of Philip Strong he has some impressive photographs of the Palmer shipyard engineering works, machine shop, a foot print of the Palmer’s Works, 1897/1907 OS maps of the area, aerial Views of Palmer’s Shipyard, photographs of Jarrow back in the 1960’s and for those who are also keen on genealogy he walks you through his family tree and shows what can be done when you put your mind to it.
+I recommend a visit to the family website of Philip Strong he has some impressive photographs of the Palmer shipyard engineering works, machine shop, a footprint of the Palmer’s Works, 1897/1907 OS maps of the area, aerial Views of Palmer’s Shipyard, photographs of Jarrow back in the 1960s and for those who are also keen on genealogy he walks you through his family tree and shows what can be done when you put your mind to it.

-On and off for almost 9 years in the late 1800’s the Palmer Shipbuilding company went on to have the highest output of ships in Britain.
-During the company’s life-time of some 80yrs.
+On and off for almost 9 years in the late 1800s, the Palmer Shipbuilding company went on to have the highest output of ships in Britain.
+During the company’s lifetime of some 80yrs.
 Palmer shipyard would launch more than 900 ships, keeping careful details of each ship built.

-Prior to the construction of the John Bowes launched on the river in June 1852, a iron paddle tug called the Northumberland launched in April 1852, was the first of his ships, small and of little consequence in an industry that would develop into a major supplier of ships.
+Prior to the construction of the John Bowes launched on the river in June 1852, an iron paddle tug called the Northumberland launched in April 1852, was the first of his ships, small and of little consequence in an industry that would develop into a major supplier of ships.